POLITICAL WORK BIO,

 In contributing to the fight for true collective liberation and intergenerational peace, I work to 1) dismantle racial capitalism via abolition, socialism, and anti-imperialism; and 2) replace oppressive systems with care-based, community-led institutions and culture.

 I am currently a dual Master in Public Policy and Master in Social Work student at the University of California, Los Angeles (UCLA).
-I am also a Graduate Student Researcher for the UCLA Labor Center.
 Following my program, I will return to the field in 2025.

 A POLITICAL ORIGIN STORY